danchurlian/DChu-s-Problem-Generator/README.md

 I first made the `BSTProblem` class that extends as a child from the `Problem` class, which was the easiest to implement at the time.
 I simply made it generate an array of random numbers that don't repeat themselves and tell the user to draw it on paper.
 Then I wrote the `MatrixLinearSystemProblem` and `HeapProblem` classes later on.
 The `MatrixLinearSystemProblem` class gave a bit of trouble because I wanted to display the matrices as square and as fixed of a shape as possible; I had to learn about number formatting in Python in order to make this work.

 Then came the `ArithmeticProblem`, `ArraySortingProblem` and `LinearPlanarSystemProblem` classes.
 The planar system one also took me a long time to figure out how to implement it because it required generating a matrix from just eigenvalues and eigenvectors, but *also* making sure the final result contained just integers.
 I worked around this mathematically by using some form of diagonalization from linear algebra, though I haven't taken a class on that subject and instead am taking differential equations.
 This was when I started using the `numpy` library for the first time, as I used it for implementing matrix multiplication and inverting matrices.

+The latest changes I've made was creating a new apge for math-specific problems.
+This was used as a way for me to learn how math is embedded in HTML.
+I used MathML to display problems such as the Root Expansion, Derivative, and Integral problems.
+Then I moved a few problems from the old page to this new page.
+Learning MathML helped me understand the similarities between HTML and MathML as markup languages.

 For styling, I took great interest in learning how to use raw `css`, especially through learning about style selectors and which styling rules take priortiy.
 I also learned more about margins vs. padding, as well as learning about block vs. inline layouts.

 ## Installation
-This codebase is written in Python 3.12.3.
+This codebase is written in Python 3.12.3 using the Flask framework.
 The following commands are from a Linux Ubuntu context.
 For anyone interesting in giving this a try, clone the repository and activate the virtual environment using the command:
 ```
 source .venv/bin/activate